 Originally from the Rhineland, the pharmacist had supervised distribution for the pharmaceutical company Mauch-Göppingen some years before he decided in 1956, together with his wife, to build their own pharmaceutical company in Sobernheim.
 The goal was economic independence and the ambitious plan to put his many years of experience into making his own products.

 Through his extensive connections to therapists in the field of naturopathy and his many years of experience with medicinal products, it was possible for Emil Hevert to put together a selected range of homeopathic and phytotherapeutic medicinal products for the new family business.
-Many of the formulas came from former pupils of Pastor Felke and today they are still part of the Hevert product range, though no longer using the original composition.
+Many of the formulas originate from former students of Pastor Felke and are still a part of the Hevert product range today.

 Now Hevert was a "newcomer" among the already well-established manufacturers of natural remedies and he had to create a name for himself, slowly at first.
 Only through great personal commitment and the tireless support of his wife, Dorothea, was it possible for Emil Hevert to build up his business of manufacturing and selling his own products and continue to manage the distribution of the medicinal products of other manufacturers.